nodejs interview questions and answers

 Q3: What is the difference between synchronous and asynchronous functions in Node.js?

-A3: Synchronous functions block the execution of the program until they complete, while asynchronous functions allow the program to continue running while they execute in the background, using callbacks or promises to handle the results.
+A3: Synchronous functions block the program’s execution until it is complete, while asynchronous functions allow the program to continue running while it executes in the background, using callbacks or promises to handle the results.

 Q4: What is the Event Loop in Node.js?